 - Class Environmental Assessment for Minor Transmission Facilities (for applicable 115kV sections and associated infrastructure)

-- Class Environmental Assessment for MNRF Resource Stewardship and Facility Development (Category C) (for applicable 44kV sections and associated infrastructure, as well as disposition of resources)
+- Class Environmental Assessment for MNRF Resource Stewardship and Facility Development (Category C) (for applicable less than 115kV sections and associated infrastructure, as well as disposition of resources)

 - Class Environmental Assessment for Provincial Parks and Conservation Reserves (Category C) (disposition of resources for applicable 44kV section within Provincial Parks)